 An overview for developing appreciation of American Indian art through traditional and contemporary perspectives.
 (5 CR) (HT)

 ARTD 105A-E Studies In Northwest Native Art

 For each credit students research and write a paper exploring some aspect of Pacific Northwest Coastal Indian art.
-Topics may include history and cultural significance, styles of representation, interpretation, artifacts and artistic practices.
-(1 CR EA) (HT)
+Topics may include history and cultural significance, styles of representation, interpreta-